csev/dj4e/assn/dj4e_load.md

             return self.name

 All of the columns from the CSV data must be represented somewhere in the data model.
+There should be five models in your design, and four One-To-Many relationships and no Many-to-Many relationships.

-Also add the models to `unesco/admin.py`:
+Also add the models to `unesco/admin.py` so you can view them in the administrator interface:

     from django.contrib import admin